prwitt/azure-demos/azure-security/README.md

 ## Before you begin

 * Make sure you have access to an [Azure Account](https://azure.microsoft.com/en-us/free/).
-* The tutorial is wholly based on [Azure Cloud Shell](https://azure.microsoft.com/en-us/features/cloud-shell/) and the [Azure Portal](https://portal.azure.com), and does not require additional software installation on the client side.
+* The tutorial is wholly based on [Azure Cloud Shell](https://azure.microsoft.com/en-us/features/cloud-shell/) and the [Azure Portal](https://portal.azure.com) and does not require additional software installation on the client side.

+>**Note:** You are free to use your company's Azure subscription for this lab series, but make sure you have at least [contributor role](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) assigned to your user, as we will perform configuration that requires write access to the following resource providers: Networking, AAD, Storage Accounts and Policy.
+In case you do not have contributor access to your subscription, you can still apply for a free Azure account using the first link above.

 # <a name="azure-networking"></a>Lab 1: Azure Networking

-This mini lab will focus on the capabilities to filter network traffic with network security group.
+This mini-lab will focus on the capabilities to filter network traffic with network security group.

 From Azure Cloud Shell on [Azure Portal](https://portal.azure.com), perform the following steps: